cysouw/diathesis/text/c01_introduction.md

 To define monoclausality, the crucial characteristic of German syntax is that the finite verb is moved to the end of the sentence in a subordinate clauses.
 I will use the dummy main sentence *Es ist bekannt, dass…* 'it is known that' to force a subordinate construction.
 The position of the finite verb in the subordinate clause can be used the identify the boundary of the clause: everything that can occur before the finite verb belongs to the clause; everything that has to come after the finite verb belongs to a different clause.
 For example, the simple sentence [@next a] will turn into [@next b] as a subordinate clause, with the finite verb at the end; [@next c] is not possible (with any constituent after the finite verb), so the whole sentence in [@next a] is a single clause.
 Constructions with such a pattern will be called ~~coherent~~, following Bech [-@bech1955]; see also Kiss [-@kiss1995] for a more in-depth and more extensive discussion of the concept 'coherence'.
 Coherent constructions are considered to be ~~monoclausal~~.

 ::: ex
 a.
 Ich gehe morgen nach Hause.
 b.
 Es ist bekannt, dass ich morgen nach Hause gehe.
 c. ^* Es ist bekannt, dass ich gehe morgen nach Hause.
 :::

 Exactly the same coherence is attested in auxiliary constructions with participles [@next] and infinitives [@nnext].
 Such constructions are also monoclausal.

 ::: ex
 a.
 Ich habe gestern ein Haus gekauft.
 b.
 Es ist bekannt, dass ich gestern ein Haus gekauft habe.
 c. ^* Es ist bekannt, dass ich gestern gekauft habe ein Haus.
 :::

 ::: ex
 a.
 Ich will morgen ein Haus kaufen.
 b.
 Es ist bekannt, dass ich morgen ein Haus kaufen will.
 c. ^* Es ist bekannt, dass ich morgen kaufen will ein Haus.
 :::

 Constructions with *zu* and infinitive are sometimes coherent, e.g. [@next] with finite verb *gibt*, and sometimes non-coherent, e.g. [@nnext] with finite verb *hofft*.
 The coherent construction in [@next a] is thus monoclausal, while the non-coherent construction in [@nnext a] consists of two clauses.

 ::: ex
 a.
 Der Protest gibt ihr zu denken.
 b.
 Es ist bekannt, dass der Protest ihr zu denken gibt.
 c. ^* Es ist bekannt, dass der Protest gibt ihr zu denken.
 :::

 ::: ex
 a.
 Der Sportler hofft den Wettkampf zu gewinnen.
 b. ^* Es ist bekannt, dass der Sportler den Wettkampf zu gewinnen hofft.
 c.
 Es ist bekannt, dass der Sportler hofft den Wettkampf zu gewinnen.
 :::

 In some intermediate cases both orders are possible, as shown in [@next].
 These constructions will be called 'semi-coherent' here.

 ::: ex
 a.
 Ich helfe dir den Koffer zu tragen.
 b.
 Es ist bekannt, dass ich dir helfe den Koffer zu tragen.
 c.
 Es ist bekannt, dass ich dir den Koffer zu tragen helfe.
 :::

 Maybe surprisingly, when the above definition of monoclausality is strictly followed, then there appear to be dozens of verbs that can be used as the finite 'auxiliary' in a coherent multi-verb construction.
 When used as finite auxiliaries, these verbs are strongly grammaticalised, i.e. they shed much of their lexical meaning when used in multi-verb constructions.
 Such grammaticalised verbs are classified into different groups and referred to by many different names in the German grammatical literature, e.g. *Hilfsverb*, *Kopulaverb*, *Modalverb*, *Modalitätsverb*, *Halbmodalverb* [@eisenberg2006a], *Funktionsverb* [Polenz 1963 cited in @kamber2008: 34], *Strukturverb* [@weber2005], or *Stützverb* [Seelbach 1991 cited in @kamber2008: 34].
 I will not pursue the question here how to classify these verbs into different kinds.
 I will simply refer to the whole group of these 'auxiliary' verbs as ~~light verbs~~.
 All light verbs that will be discussed in later chapters are shown here in alphabetical order in [@next], though note that not all of them are involved in diathesis.
 A few of the verbs listed below are only attested in monoclausal alternation without diathesis.

 ::: ex
-German verbs that can be used as light verbs: *anfangen, aufhören, aussehen, beginnen, bekommen, bleiben, brauchen, bringen, drohen, dürfen, erscheinen, fahren, finden, fühlen, geben, gehen, gehören, gelten, glauben, haben, halten, heißen, helfen, hören, kommen, kriegen, können, lassen, legen, lehren, liegen, machen, möchten, mögen, müssen, nehmen, pflegen, riechen, scheinen, schicken, sehen, sein, setzen, sollen, spüren, stehen, tun, versprechen, werden, wirken, wissen, wollen*
+German verbs that can be used as light verbs

+*anfangen, aufhören, aussehen, beginnen, bekommen, bleiben, brauchen, bringen, drohen, dürfen, erscheinen, fahren, finden, fühlen, geben, gehen, gehören, gelten, glauben, haben, halten, heißen, helfen, hören, kommen, kriegen, können, lassen, legen, lehren, liegen, machen, möchten, mögen, müssen, nehmen, pflegen, riechen, scheinen, schicken, sehen, sein, setzen, sollen, spüren, stehen, tun, versprechen, werden, wirken, wissen, wollen*
 :::

 ### Grammaticalisation of lexical meaning {#sec:intro-lexical-meanings}